-Description: If the bias is applied to a variable that supports the calculation of total forces (see outputTotalForce (see 9.3) and 9.3.4), this option allows calculating the corresponding PMF by thermodynanic integration, and writing it to the file outputName. <name>.ti.pmf, where <name> is the name of the bias.
+(see outputotalForce (see 9.3) and 9.3.14), this option allows calculation of total forces (see outputotalForce (see 9.3) and 9.3.14), this option allows calculating the corresponding PMF by thermodynamic integration, and writing it to the file outputName.<name>.ti.pmf, where <name> is the name of the bias and the contents of the file are in multicolumn text format (9.3.18).
 The total force includes the forces applied to the variable by all bias, except those from this bias itself.
 If any bias applies time-dependent forces besides the one using this option, an error is raised.